 Last Updated on by

 Tiling a bathroom floor can be a project reserved for flooring specialists or for the DIY savvy homeowner who doesn’t mind learning a new trade over the weekend.
-Installing new tile in your bathroom can instantly change the dynamics of your master bathroom and give it a completely new look.
+Installing a shell stone tile flooring in your bathroom can instantly change the dynamics of your master bathroom and give it a completely new look.
 Not only will you be able to appreciate the difference, it can improve the resale value of your home and home equity.

 Let’s dig right in, laying bathroom tile is the easy part and the entire job will take you a few solid 8 hours days to finish.
 Make sure that you have between 15-22 hours set aside for your tiling project.
 While you’re at it, you may want to think about replacing your bath vanity with a modern bathroom vanity.
 Although you will need some special tools to tile your bathroom floor, you will still be able to save money rather than hiring a contractor to do it for you.
 Not to mention you get to keep some pretty cool toys!